Summer At Grandma’s House

 - Rachel asking if my black toe nail went to heaven when it died.

 - Daniel screaming, “I want ice-cream.
-I want chicken,” in the middle of the night while we were all camping in tents in a trailer park.
+I want chicken,” in the middle of the night while we were all camping in the best family tents we could find on short notice, in a trailer park.

 - My Ester learning all the names of her cousins.